scripting/feedland/worknotes.md

+#### 9/26/23; 12:08:03 PM by DW

+New config settings

+* config.flUseSqlForSockets = false and config.minSecsBetwSqlSocketChecks = 5

+* config.logMinSecs = 5, config.logMaxResults = 1000

+If flUseSqlForSockets, we find out what the new items are by doing an SQL query, and then sending webocket messages to the users we're connected to.
+If you're running FeedLand in a multi-instance environment, you have to do it this way.
+All the servers are scanning feeds and receiving rssCloud pings all the time, the only place where all the info is, is in the database.

+In logSqlCalls turned off call to console.trace.
+Wasn't generating any useful info.

 #### 9/21/23; 6:24:11 PM by DW

 Wrote a callback for the new davesql logCallback, we watch for calls that took 5 seconds or more or had 1000 or more results.
 Obviously these numbers need to be configurable.
 First I want to get a feel for how it works, and later will add a stack trace, so we can see definitively who's making the call in question.